Consumer Choice and Availability

 Contrary to the opinions of those activists, Americans overwhelmingly like bottled water.

 A 2019 Harris Poll conducted for IBWA shows that when asked about their general opinion of bottled water as a beverage choice, 84 percent of Americans had a “very positive” or “somewhat positive” opinion of bottled water.
 Only 16 percent of Americans have a “somewhat” or “very” negative opinion of bottled water as a beverage choice.
-This poll finding is supported by the fact that bottled water is the No. 1 packaged drink in the United States for the fourth year in a row (by volume), according to the Beverage Marketing Corporation.
+This poll finding is supported by the fact that bottled water is the No. 1 packaged drink in the United States for the fifth year in a row (by volume), according to the Beverage Marketing Corporation.

 Banning or restricting the sale of bottled water has negative health and environmental consequences that are not in the public interest as it directly impacts peoples’ right to choose the healthiest beverage on the shelf.
 And for many, bottled water is a critical alternative to other packaged beverages, which are often less healthy.